> What is Virtualization ?

 >What are a host, guest, and virtual machine ?

-A guest system (guest operating system) is a virtual guest or virtual machine (VM) that is installed under the host operating system.
-The guests are the VMs that you run in your virtualization platform.
+operating system.
+The guests are the VMs that you run in your

 Some admins also call the host & guest the parent and child.